 These tables show the number of students receiving degrees awarded in each year.
-For example, the 2011-12 column includes students graduating in summer 2011, fall 2011, winter 2012, and spring 2012.
+For example, the 2012-13 column includes students graduating in summer 2012, fall 2012, and spring 2013.
 Students earning multiple degrees in one year are counted according to the number of degrees earned.
 This is in accordance with Ohio Board of Regents (OBOR) Higher Education Information (HEI) reporting guidelines.
 Students with multiple majors within the same degree are counted in only one program.

-2. Fall quarter student FTE and headcount broken down by major college and program, fall 2006 to fall 2012
+2. Fall semester student FTE and headcount broken down by major college and program, fall 2007 to fall 2013

-These tables show the number of student headcount and FTE (credit hours taken by students divided by 15) in each fall quarter.
+These tables show the number of student headcount and FTE (credit hours taken by students divided by 15) in each fall academic term.
 The breakdowns are according to the students' major.
 Honors Tutorial majors are included with the "host" major category.

-These tables show the number of credit hours taught in each fall quarter.
+These tables show the number of credit hours taught in each fall academic term.
 The breakdowns are according to the department/school and college providing the instruction.

-These tables show the number of credit hours taught in each fall quarter.
+These tables show the number of credit hours taught in each fall academic term.
 The breakdowns are according to the department/school and college providing the instruction.
 A separate table is provided for each of the following types of instructors of record:

-These tables show 4-, 5-, and 6-year graduation rates for first-year students entering the Athens campus in each of the fall quarters from 2000 to 2006 as degree-seeking first-year students.
+These tables show 4-, 5-, and 6-year graduation rates for first-year students entering the Athens campus in each of the fall academic terms from 2001 to 2007 as degree-seeking first-year students.
 As with retention rates, students are counted in each major according to the last major in which they enrolled (or graduated) because of the possibility that students can change majors many times over the course of 4, 5, or 6 years.
 Average time to graduate is calculated from the data given, assuming a minimum of 4 years and a maximum of 6 years.

 Go to: Graduation Rates page.

-These tables show the numbers of students who applied for admission, were admitted, and enrolled each fall quarter as new first-year undergraduates and new graduate students.
+These tables show the numbers of students who applied for admission, were admitted, and enrolled each fall academic term as new first-year undergraduates and new graduate students.
 The breakdowns are according to the students' declared major throughout the admissions process.